MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_volume_status_update.md

 ### -input-buffer

-<a href="/windows-hardware/drivers/ddi/sidebandaudio/ns-sidebandaudio-_sidebandaudio_volume_params">SIDEBANDAUDIO_VOLUME_PARAMS</a> with the 0 based endpoint index and channel number along with 'immediate' parameter indicating whether to process this IOCTL immediately or pend it for future updates.
+<a href="/windows-hardware/drivers/ddi/sidebandaudio/ns-sidebandaudio-_sidebandaudio_volume_params">SIDEBANDAUDIO_VOLUME_PARAMS</a> structure with the 0 based endpoint index and channel number along with 'immediate' parameter indicating whether to process this IOCTL immediately or pend it for future updates.

 ### -input-buffer-length